-Licensing the Film
+Licensing the Film for Groups

 We offer a tiered licensing and pricing system to make the My Dear Children Screening Kit accessible to all types of organizations.
 The Screening Kit includes an unlimited public performance license at one facility—contact us about purchasing multiple kits at a discount.

 As independent filmmakers, we rely on your support to keep producing great documentaries and making them available to the public.
 Keep in mind you are legally obligated to purchase the appropriate license to show the film at your institution.

 Do I really need to purchase a license to show the film?

 Yes!
 Here's the rule of thumb: if you are showing the film anywhere outside your home, you are legally obligated to purchase the appropriate package and license for your institution.
 We review all purchases to confirm correct licensing.
 So please don’t get caught cheating – it’s really embarrassing and can even get you in trouble.